Kinchela Aboriginal Boys' Training Home: Heritage listing and historical significance

 The assimilation policies and removal of children have created ongoing issues for contemporary Aboriginal communities which have to deal with the cultural divergence that is the result of some Aboriginal people being raised in non-Aboriginal families or institutions.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The former Kinchela Aboriginal Boys' Training Home buildings provide evidence of the conditions experienced in the children's homes from 1924 until the 1970s.
 The original buildings together with descriptions of their former use, provide an insight into the domestic routine and the life of the home and methods used in raising Aboriginal wards of the State.
 Many of the oral histories of former residents describe the routine at the Home.

 The use of the former Home buildings reflects the early 20th century practice of placing Wards of the State in dormitories, divided by age.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Kinchela Aboriginal Boys' Training Home is the only surviving Aboriginal boys' training home in NSW.
 It was the longest surviving Aboriginal training facility for boys.
 The place has rarity as the only surviving built evidence of the assimilation policies which dictated that Aboriginal boys be institutionalised and trained as labourers in NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The former Home is representative of the systemic historic government practice of assimilation of Aboriginal people during the 20th century.

+International significance

+The site was recognised in 2022 by the World Monuments Watch.